Ghost Tour Charleston

 Tiktok: https://tiktok.com/

-As the City of Charleston has a 20 person maximum for walking tours, we do not give discounted prices for children or infants.
-Pets, however, can come along fo
+As the City of Charleston has a 20 person maximum for walking tours, we do not give discounted prices for children.
+Pets, however, can come along for free!

 *If a pet is being disruptive or threatening, owner and pet may be dismissed without refund.
-Tour host is in no way liable for conduct of pets during tour.
 Anyone disruptive, or under heavy influence of drugs or alcohol, may be dismissed without refund.

 Cropped: Face-Cutting Penalties in Colonial CharlestonWe've probably all "cropped" a digital photo before - but the nex...